chanduse/Udacity-Feed-reader/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

  --------------------------------------------------------------------------------------------------
+# Download the zip file and check output in chrome

 # I followed the below steps to complete the project